noamraph/nix-pills/pills/13-callpackage-design-pattern.md

 `gd`.
 In addition, note how easy it was to merge two repositories:
 `nixpkgs` and our `pkgs`!

 The reader should notice a magic thing happening.
-We\'re defining `pkgs` in terms of `callPackage`, and `callPackage` in terms of `pkgs`.
-That magic is possible thanks to lazy evaluation: `builtins.intersectAttrs` doesn\'t need to know the values in `allPkgs` in order to perform intersection, only the keys that do not require `callPackage` evaluation.
+We're defining `pkgs` in terms of `callPackage`, and `callPackage` in terms of `pkgs`.
+That magic is possible thanks to lazy evaluation: `builtins.intersectAttrs` doesn't need to know the values in `allPkgs` in order to perform intersection, only the keys that do not require `callPackage` evaluation.